xtrul/motioncam-player/README.md

     cmake --build build --config Release
     ```

 FFmpeg is required for the "Export to ProRes" feature.
-When detected, the build
-system defines the `ENABLE_PRORES_EXPORT` flag.
-It will link using the
-`FFMPEG::` imported targets provided by vcpkg when they are available, falling
-back to the `${FFMPEG_LIBRARIES}` list otherwise.
-The CMake configuration will
+The CMake configuration
-fail if the libraries cannot be found via vcpkg.
-When running the application on
+will fail if the libraries cannot be found via vcpkg.
+When running the
-Windows, ensure the FFmpeg runtime DLLs are available.
+application on Windows, ensure the FFmpeg runtime DLLs are available.
 A simple
 approach is to copy them from
 `C:/dev/vcpkg/installed/x64-windows/bin` (e.g. `avcodec-61.dll`,
 `avformat-61.dll`, `avutil-59.dll`, `swscale-8.dll`, `swresample-5.dll`,
 `avfilter-10.dll`) to the output directory next to the executable.
 The
 `avfilter-10.pdb` file may also be copied for debugging symbols.

-If the **Export to ProRes** option is grayed out in the application, it means
-the binary was built without FFmpeg support.
-Re-run CMake and check that the
-configure step prints "FFmpeg found via vcpkg, enabling ProRes export".
-When
-this message appears, the `ENABLE_PRORES_EXPORT` definition is added and the
-runtime DLLs will be copied automatically.

 ## ProRes Export